openedx/edx-documentation/en_us/shared/developing_course/course_subsections.rst

 The Learner View of a Subsection
 *********************************

-Learners see subsections on the **Courseware** page, listed beneath the expanded section.
-In the following example, seven subsections are circled, and the first is open.
+Learners see subsections on the **Course** page, listed beneath the expanded section.
+In the following example, two subsections are circled, and the first is open.

 .. image:: ../../../shared/images/subsections_student.png
+ :width: 500
  :alt: The learner view of the outline.

 ************************************************